erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 that boasts sub-ns speed in C needs 17 ns in Erlang.

 32-bit Erlang is a sad story in this regard.
-The bignum limit on such an Erlang system is so low that designing a PRNG that uses non-bignums has to use such a small word size that the generator becomes too bad to be used.
+The bignum limit on such an Erlang system is so low, calculations would have to use 26-bit integers, that designing a PRNG that uses non-bignums must be so small in period and size that it becomes too bad to be useful.
 The known trick `erlang:phash2(erlang:unique_integer(), Range)` is still fairly fast, but all `rand` generators work exactly the same as on a 64-bit system, hence operates on bignums so they are much slower.